 Remember when Zagmuk used to mean something, before it became so commercialized.
 Before every bazaar started selling Marduk ornaments and 12-stone diamond pendants.
 You know the ones, where each diamond represents a day of Marduk's grueling battle with Tiamat, the monster of chaos.

-I remember a time in Babylonia when Zagmuk meant a chance to come together as a people, forgetting our petty differences, to assist our patron deity Marduk, the Sun god and creator of the world, in restoring order, beauty, and peace to the barren world by once again repelling the advances of Tiamat.
+I remember a time in Babylonia when Zagmuk meant a chance to come together as a people, to forget our petty differences and assist our patron deity Marduk, the Sun god and creator of the world, in restoring order, beauty and peace to the barren world by once again repelling the advances of Tiamat.
 Why the horrible goddess of the sea returns each year I know not.
-But I do know that it is with our aid that Marduk finds the strength to cleave the hideous chaos dragon in half with his invicible spear.
+But I do know that it is with our aid that Marduk finds the strength to cleave the hideous chaos dragon in half with his invincible spear.

 But these days, most of my Mesopotamian brothers probably don't even know what Zagmuk is all about.
 I mean, you can hardly mention Zagmuk anymore without offending somebody, or calling the wrath of the BCLU down upon your village.
-Nobody seems to even care that today the sun will remain visible in the great sky for slightly longer than yesterday, marking the turning of the tide in favor of Marduk as he once again attempts to renew the earth for yet another year.
+Nobody seems to even care that tomorrow the sun will remain visible in the great sky for slightly longer than today, marking the turning of the tide in favor of Marduk as he attempts to renew the earth for yet another year.
 Marduk is what Zagmuk is all about and I'm not ashamed to say it.